 Terms and Conditions

-At the time of booking, a non-refundable, non-transferable $1000 deposit is needed to reserve a space on the Tanzania safari.
+At the time of booking, a non-refundable, non-transferable $1,000 per person deposit reserves a space on the Tanzania safari.
 A non-refundable, nontransferable $1500 deposit is needed to reserve a space on the optional Rwanda extension.
 The deposit can be made by credit card.
 In the event you need to cancel your trip, cancellation fees will be assessed as outlined below.
 Trip extensions or extra services require an additional deposit.
+For more information or to sign up for the trip, contact us at email@example.com or (415) 297-5839.

 At 90 days before departure, the balance of your invoice will be due at the Thomson Safaris Watertown, MA office in a cash form: check, money order, EFT or wire transfer, net of bank fees.
 Please include your name and/or booking number as the transaction reference.
 As a courtesy, we may accept credit cards for some payments with a convenience fee of $300 per person.